 Whether it’s subtle, as in Duel, or more overt, like in Minority Report, director Steven Spielberg has never been afraid to poke the bear.
 However, his poking is probably never been as obvious as it is in The Post.

 Set at the tail end of the Vietnam War, The Post stars Tom Hanks (Bridge of Spies, Sully) as Ben Bradlee, the executive editor of The Washington Post.
 Rival paper The New York Times scoops The Post on some leaked documents called The Pentagon Papers that prove that the U.S. Government falsified causes and conducts as they relate to the war.
 The White House sues the Times, preventing publication, and that’s when the leak reaches The Post.
-Knowing that legal action may be taken against them, Ben and Washington Post publisher Kay Graham (Meryl Streep from Sophie’s Choice and Kramer vs. Kramer) must decide whether or not to publish the documents, knowing that they may be risking their freedom by doing so.
+Knowing that legal action may be taken against them, Ben and Washington Post publisher Kay Graham (Meryl Streep) must decide whether or not to publish the documents, knowing that they may be risking their freedom by doing so.

 The screenplay for The Post was written by Josh Singer, who also wrote Spotlight, and first-time feature writer Liz Hannah.
 This makes sense, because The Post has a very Spotlight-esque feel to it, from the newspaper setting to the ensemble cast.
 For a Steven Spielberg joint, it’s very minimalistic and restrained, but that only goes to show how well Spielberg can tell a story without any fluff.